-Whilst planning my Southeast Asia trip, I have to admit that the idea of visiting Myanmar hadn’t even crossed my mind.
-I didn’t really know much about the country and in all honesty, my initial perceptions of it was that it was quite dangerous for tourists to visit.
+While planning my Southeast Asia trip, I have to admit that the idea of visiting Myanmar hadn’t even crossed my mind.
+I didn’t know much about the country, and in all honesty, my initial perception of it was that it was pretty dangerous for tourists to visit.
 Of course, I was completely wrong.

-However as I became more familiar with travelling Southeast Asia and I met more and more travellers who could only sing Myanmar’s praises, I became increasingly keen to visit this country that sounded so fascinating, so intriguingly different to anywhere else I’d heard of.
-I had been told that now is prime time to visit, as it is one of the few countries in Southeast Asia that isn’t teeming with tourists, fast food outlets and commerciality.
-And being the curious little explorer that I am, I sure didn’t want to miss out!
+However, as I became more familiar with travelling Southeast Asia and met more and more travellers who could only sing Myanmar’s praises, I became increasingly keen to visit Myanmar.
+It sounded so fascinating, so intriguingly different from anywhere else I’d heard of.

-I toyed with the idea for a while.
-It wasn’t originally part of my plan, so my time there would be limited, or I would have to sacrifice plans in other parts of Southeast Asia.
-As well as that, my friends weren’t willing to pay for the extra visa costs and flights to get there, and one downfall of the country being so uninterrupted by tourists meant that it would be harder to meet other backpackers.
+Additionally, the friends I were travelling with weren’t willing to pay for the extra visa costs and flights to get there.
+One downfall of the country being so uninterrupted by tourists meant that it would likely be harder to meet other backpackers.

 But when did that stop me?
-With good timing, I made a plan to go with someone I had met back in Laos and we decided to go for 2 weeks.
-I usually spend about 3-4 weeks in each country in Southeast Asia, so I knew it would be a challenge to see everything I wanted in just 2 weeks.
+With good timing, I made a plan to go with someone I had met back in Laos, and we decided to voyage Myanmar for two weeks.
+I usually spend around three to four weeks in each country in Southeast Asia, so I knew it would be challenging to see everything I wanted in two weeks.
 Here’s how we crammed it all in.